-In fact, we’ve named Personal Capital as one of the best investment tools.
-Though Personal Capital isn’t as good in budgeting where Mint excels in this functionality.
+In fact, we’ve named Personal Capital as one of the best investment apps.
+Though Personal Capital isn’t as good in budgeting and bill pay where Mint excels in this functionality.

-But overall Personal Capital is more reliable, has great customer service, and retirement planning and investing features second to none.
+But overall Personal Capital is more reliable, has excellent customer service, and retirement planning and investing features second to none.

-In truth, Personal Capital and Mint.com are not competing financial platforms.
-Personal Capital is an investment platform with limited budgeting capacity while Mint.com is a budgeting platform with little investment support.
+In truth, Personal Capital and Mint.com are not competing personal finance platforms.
+Personal Capital is an investment platform with limited budgeting or billing capacity while Mint.com is a budgeting platform with little investment support.

 You can, therefore use Mint.com as your budgeting tool and handle all of your investments through Personal Capital.
 Since both are cloud-based and read-only services, nothing prevents you from using both simultaneously.